 It measures 48″ square, a good size for a baby quilt.
-I’m toying with the idea of using curves in the border but I’ll wait till I’ve quilted it before making a final decision.
+I’m toying with the idea of using curves in the border but will wait till I’ve quilted it before making a final decision.

 And here’s a little something I made recently for my friend Vivienne’s birthday: